 Generally there are 3 ways of suing someone if you have bought goods or services from someone who is based in another country:

-Issue English small claims procedure European small claims procedure
+Issue | English small claims procedure | European small claims procedure |

-How much can you claim?
-5000 €2,000 (about £1,775)
+How much can you claim? | 5000 | 2,000 (about £1,775) |

-Hearing or in writing?
-Your claim is normally dealt with at a hearing Your claim normally dealt with in writing only
+Hearing or in writing? | Your claim is normally dealt with at a hearing | Your claim normally dealt with in writing only |

-Forms?
-Use Form N1 Use special court form.
-Online version of the claim form (but you will still need to print to paper and then send or take to a court).
+Forms? | Use Form N1 | Use special court form.
+Online version of the claim form (but you will still need to print to paper and then send or take to a court). |

-Do you have to pay the trader's legal and other costs if you lose?
-No.
+Do you have to pay the trader's legal and other costs if you lose? | No.

 This is the default (although you would normally need to pay any court fees, expert evidence, travel and loss of wage costs).
-You would not normally (and as long as you have behaved reasonably) pay the legal costs of the other side.
+You would not normally (and as long as you have behaved reasonably) pay the legal costs of the other side. |

 Potentially yes.

 If you are unsuccessful then you will be responsible for paying the cost of proceedings (including the other sides legal costs, translation costs etc).
+But the costs incurred by the seller of the goods must be necessarily incurred and not disproportionate. |

-This is not specified.
-If the law of the country of the foreign company is specified then it will decided on that country's law.
+Which law will apply? | English law | This is not specified.
+If the law of the country of the foreign company is specified then it will decided on that country's law. |

-Will it make any difference how I prepare my case?
-In England, you need to provide an outline (at least) of what your case is about (when you submit your claim).
-You will then provide all the documents you will rely to the other side and the court.
+Will it make any difference how I prepare my case? | In England, you need to provide an outline (at least) of what your case is about (when you submit your claim).
+You will then

-As there will be a hearing you can go through your case orally and call witnesses etc the hearing.
+As there will be a hearing you can go through your case orally and call witnesses etc the hearing. |

-As the default procedure is that the case is decided only use written materials, you will need to provide more information (and therefore do more preparation) before you start your case.
+As the default procedure is that the case is decided only use written materials, you will need to provide more information (and therefore

-However, the judge can ask you questions, obtain further evidence from you or hold a hearing if needs be (and where appropriate use video technology to do so).
+ie 1.
+What your case is about 2.
+The documents which prove your case 3.
+If you have any witness, they will need to write what they would have said in court 4.
+A detailed statement setting out why you believe you are right (linking to 2. and 3.
+However, the judge can ask you questions, obtain further evidence from you or hold a hearing if needs be (and where appropriate use video technology to do so). |

-Can I start my claim online?
-You can start you claim online (as well as by post or at a court).
-You can start claim by post or at a court.
-You cannot start the claim online
+Can I start my claim online? | You can start you claim online (as well as by post or at a court). | You can start claim by post or at a court.
+You cannot start the claim online |

-What court procedures are used?
-The special procedures for small claims are used (less formal).
-The small claim procedures are used too.
+What court procedures are used? | The special procedures for small claims are used (less formal). | The small claim procedures are used too. |

-What are the fees for starting a claim The amount you pay is determined how much you are claiming.
-The amounts are in a set out in a leaflet produced by the English courts.
-The fees are calculated in the same way.
+What are the fees for starting a claim | The amount you pay is determined how much you are claiming.
+The amounts are in a set out in a leaflet produced by the English courts. | The fees are calculated in the same way. |

-What happens if you win and the trader does not pay?
-You get a court judgment.
-If the loser refuses to pay you need to use further methods to get payment (such as bailiffs, etc You get a court judgment which is automatically recognised in other European countries.
+What happens if you win and the trader does not pay? | You get a court judgment.
+If the loser refuses to pay you need to use further methods to get payment (such as bailiffs, etc | You get a court judgment which is automatically recognised in other European countries. |

 If use the European Small Claims Procedure and you win, you still need to be paid by the company.
 If they do not pay, what can you do?